 Batman and Talia al Ghul

 Next, there’s the Talia al Ghul material.
-Though she isn’t a recurring character throughout Morrison’s run, Morrison draws on her history with Batman to cast his new Robin in a surprisingly believable retcon.
+Though the daughter of Ra’s al Ghul isn’t a recurring character throughout Morrison’s run, Morrison draws on her history with Batman to cast their new Robin in a surprisingly believable retcon

-For an essentials read of Talia, try her first two appearances in Detective Comics #411 and Batman #232, an initial wedding to Batman in DC Special Series #15, and – most significantly – the story that allowed Morrison to create Robin in Son of the Demon OGN (1987).
+For a bare-bones, essentials read of Talia, try her first two appearances in Detective Comics (1937) #411 and Batman (1940) #232, an initial wedding to Batman in DC Special Series (1977) #15, and – most significantly – Son of the Demon OGN (1987), the story that gave Morrison the plot hooks for their Robin plot line.

 Batman: Tales of the Demon